Rugby-Sexton kicks Ireland to Six Nations win over frantic Scotland | Sports-Games

 Robbie Henshaw was on hand to dive on the loose ball, setting the tone for the entertaining chaos to come.
 Russell struck back for Scotland with a madcap try that combined brilliant skill with outrageous fortune to stake his own claim for the red number 10 shirt.

-Hogg charged down an attempted clearance deep on the left side of the pitch and then, as the ball bounced off his chest, dabbed it cross-field with a chip-kick on the fly, allowing Russell to boot it forward in turn and dive on yet another spilled ball in-goal.
-For all their attacking brilliance it was a familiar story of ill-discipline leading to disappointment for Scotland, as their lineout floundered and they infringed too often in the second half while Ireland tightened up their play.
+Hogg charged down an attempted clearance deep on the left of the pitch and then, as the ball bounced off his chest, dabbed it cross-field with a chip-kick on the fly, allowing Russell to boot it forward and dive on yet another spilled ball in-goal.
+For all their attacking brilliance it was a familiar story of a lack of discipline leading to disappointment for Scotland, who conceded 15 turnovers and lost six out of eight lineouts to leave their captain Hogg frustrated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)